 - How can seller notes be structured?

-Seller notes may be structured with a rebate to the buyer(s) based on business performance (reduction in principle) if the seller note is not used to meet equity injection requirements.
+Seller notes may be structured with a rebate to the buyer(s) based on business performance (reduction in principal) if the seller note is not used to meet equity injection requirements.
 Seller earnouts are prohibited by the SBA rules.

 - Can I use borrowed money for my required equity injection?